cicl-iscl/CyberWallE-propaganda-detection/README.md

 | Bandwagon, reductio ad hitlerum | 0.5 | 8.4 | 22.2 | 12.2 | 12.2 | -10.0 |
 | All classes | 100 | 63.8 | 66.4 | 57.4 | 58.9 | -7.5 |

 > Table 3: Technique-level breakdown of model performances for both subtasks.
-The proportions, recallvalues and F1-scores are percentages.
+The proportions, recall values and F1-scores are percentages.
 The change of the F1-score is given in percentage points.